auniquesun/ViPFormer/README.md

 * h5py 3.6.0
 * pueue & pueued 2.0.4

-### W&B Docker Setup
+### W&B Server Setup
 We track the model training and fine-tuning with W&B tools.
 The official W&B tools may be slow and unstable since they are on remote servers, we install the local version by running the following command.

 ```shell
   docker run --rm -d -v wandb:/vol -p 28282:8080 --name wandb-local wandb/local:0.9.41
 ```

+If you do not have Docker installed on your computer before, referring to the [official document](https://docs.docker.com/engine/install/ubuntu/) to finish Docker installation on Ubuntu.

 ### Dataset Download
 Download the following datasets and extract them to the desired location on your computer.